CASPer Practice Test (2026)

 Video-Based Scenario

-Watch this video and then answer the 3 questions.
-This is a role-play; you are the nurse.
-You have 5 minutes to answer the questions once the video ends.
+Watch this video and then respond to 2 questions.
+This is a role-play: you are the nurse.

 Question 1: What are the ethical dilemmas faced by the nurse in this scenario?